WebGLHitASnag/VR-Project-2/README.md

 </p>

 #### Level 2
   - In level 2, the player will begin on a terrain that will give them 3 options for what body of water they would like to trigger the water cycle on.
 Once they've walked into a teleporter and reached the part of the scene that houses the selected body of water, the player will be required to find a sphere, skinned to look like the sun.
-Once finding the sphere, the player will *scroll up* on the mouse wheel and use the *q* and *e* keys to control the temperature of the orb.
+  - After finding the sphere, the player will `scroll up` on the mouse wheel and use the `q` and `e` keys to control the temperature of the orb.
 As soon as the orb is active and has reached the correct temperature, the water in the scene wil begin to evaporate, a cloud will form, and it will begin to rain.
 A timer is used to keep track of how long it takes the player to complete the level.
+  - Players with with the shortest time on their timer's have received better scores than those with a longer time.
+It is a game of speed!

 ### Planned timeline
   - We used a Trello board to track the progress and development of the project! :clipboard: